Privacy and Security

 Your PIN and password are also encrypted with one-way encryption, stronger than the industry-standard.

-Your most sensitive private data (birthdate, social security number, driver’s license or state ID, and bank account number) are encrypted a third time, using a key that is only accessible when a regional Common Good administrator signs in with proprietary plug-in hardware.
+Your most sensitive private data (birthdate, social security number, driver’s license or state ID, and bank account number) are encrypted a fourth time, using a key that is only accessible when a regional Common Good administrator signs in with proprietary plug-in hardware.

 Your private information is never revealed to any non-governmental third party except with your explicit permission.